olinml2024/olinml2024.github.io/assignments/assignment16/ImagesQAD.markdown

 Will be a Canvas quiz.

 1. Manually calculate a particular value in an image given some filter and some image.

+Filter:

+1. What is the name for this kind of filter?

 2. How many weights (parameters, excluding biases) need to be learned for a convolutional layer that starts with a 10x10x3 a.k.a a 10x10 RGB color image and results in an output  with a size of 6x6x10, using no padding and a stride of 1?
     * Solution: This question requires knowledge of the effects of the filter size on output image size, knowledge that an RGB image has a depth of 3, knowledge that each filter on a color image has size fxfx3, knowledge of how stride affects output size.
         * To go from a 10x10 to a 6x6 with a stride of 1 and no padding requires a 5x5 filter (losing 2 on each side).